 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following schemes, tests and advice.

-- DNA test - CEA/CH* (find lists of clear, carrier or affected dogs)
+- DNA test - CEA/CH - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of clear, carrier or affected dogs

 - Check inbreeding calculators